OSSILE/OSSILE/main/c_backup_pgm/README.md

 using NFS but can be any file system mount that you desire.

 ## Parameters
-Backup type '*SCHED,*DAILY,*WEEKLY,*MONTHLY'
+Backup type *SCHED,*DAILY,*WEEKLY,*MONTHLY
-'*SCHED' uses the current date to determine type, it is what should be used when using via the job scheduler.
+*SCHED uses the current date to determine type, it is what should be used when using via the job scheduler.
 The other parameters allow you to call the program from a command line and automatically start a backup of the desired type.

 ##Tests